openaq/openaq-fetch/README.md

 `node index.js --help`

-For production deployment, you will need to have certain environment variables set as in the table below
+For production deployment, you will need to have certain environment variables set as in the table below:
 | Name | Description | Default |
 |---|---|---|
 | API_URL | URL of openaq-api | http://localhost:3004/v1/webhooks |